otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-fragment.md

 - `app:navGraph="@navigation/mobile_navigation"`

 A **NavHostFragment** provides an area within your layout for self-contained navigation to occur.
 Each **NavHostFragment** has a `NavController` which defines the navigation within the navigation host.
 Also, this includes the **navigation graph** & navigation state.

-A `BottomNavigationView` is a standard bottom navigation bar for your application.
-It makes it easy for users to switch between different top-level destinations in a single tap.
-Its recommended that you use a `BottomNavigation` if your application has between three and five top-level destinations.
-One key attribute/value is `app:menu="@menu/bottom_nav_menu"` which populates the `BottomNavigationView` with the contents in a specified **menu** resource file, i.e., `bottom_nav_menu.xml`.

 **Resources:**